 People are generally really willing to help if you ask for it, just always make sure you are thankful for their help.

 I’ve got some incredible guidance over the past year from people in plain sight.

-You Can Make Huge Changes To How You Look In A Year, But More Importantly You Can Make Huge Changes To How You Feel.
+You Can Make Huge Changes To How You Look In A Year.
+What Is More Important Is You Can Make Huge Changes To How You Feel.